Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Limitations

 \section{Limitations}

 Our human validation of judge reliability is conducted on 500 samples from MuSiQue only.
-While we select MuSiQue as the most challenging benchmark and supplement with cross-judge evaluation (Appendix~\ref{sec:cross_judge}), extending human annotation to all three datasets would further strengthen the reliability analysis; we leave this to future work due to the cost of expert annotation on multi-hop reasoning traces.
+While we select MuSiQue as the most challenging benchmark, extending human annotation to all three datasets would further strengthen the reliability analysis; we leave this to future work due to the cost of expert annotation on multi-hop reasoning traces.
 Second, due to the substantial computational cost of GRPO training with online judge inference, our experiments are limited to models up to 7B parameters trained on 20K samples from three multi-hop QA benchmarks (HotpotQA, 2WikiMHQA, MuSiQue).
-A central finding of this work is that faithfulness supervision can improve rather than compromise answer accuracy.
-We focus on establishing this finding within the training distribution first, as confirming that the accuracy--faithfulness synergy holds under controlled conditions is a necessary prerequisite before testing its generalization.
-Scaling to larger models and evaluating whether this synergy transfers to out-of-distribution QA domains remains important future work.
+The observed relationship between Faithfulness and answer accuracy is template- and dataset-dependent.
+Scaling to larger models remains important future work.